Labor Burden vs. Overhead Expense: What’s the Difference?

 This is a recurring contract, where you bill your expenses back to the client, over and above the agreed upon recurring contract amount.

-"Non-billable" contract terms refer to activities or components within a project that are not charged directly to the client.
-These might include internal administrative tasks, auditing services, marketing efforts, training, or other activities that are essential to the business but don't constitute a direct part of the service provided to a specific client.
+"Non-billable" expenses refer to activities or components within a project that are not charged directly to the client.
+Often these will be outlined in your contract terms to clarify what is and isn't included in billable work.
+These might include internal administrative tasks, auditing services, marketing efforts, training, or other activities that are essential to the business but don't constitute a direct part of the service provided to a specific client or project.

-For professional services firms, tracking non-billable time is essential for understanding the full cost of running the business and the time invested in non-revenue-generating activities.
+For architecture firms and engineering firms, tracking non-billable time is essential for understanding the full cost of delivering a project, or running the business and the time invested in non-revenue-generating activities.
 While these tasks are not billed to the client, they play a crucial role in the overall functioning and growth of the firm, and understanding them can help in assessing productivity, planning capacity, and determining overall profitability.

-Oftentimes we start working on the project before it becomes a project.
-From taking the prospective client out to dinner to spending hours preparing a proposal, there may be significant time and expenses spent on a client before they ever become one.
+Typically you start working on the project before it becomes a signed contract.
+From attending site walk-throughs or taking the prospective client out to dinner to spending hours preparing a proposal, there is often significant time and expenses spent on a client before they ever become a paying client or there is an agreement in place.

-Using the marketing contract type on a project in BQE CORE’s time tracking feature allows you to track exactly these sorts of things.
+Using the marketing category on a project in BQE CORE’s time tracking feature allows you to track exactly these sorts of things.

 This is how you can set up a project or projects in order to track time and expenses spent on your own firm.
-All your admin costs and anything you will never bill to or associate with a client can go into a project like this.
+All your admin costs and anything you will never bill to or associate with a client or a paid project can go into an overhead project like this.
 It’s a great way to create a cost center, to track the costs needed to determine your burden rate.

 You want to choose your contract types wisely.
 When using the best contract type for your professional services firm, you can receive the most profits from your projects.